Wessex Lane Halls: Montefiore Houses

 Around 1925 Florence Montefiore, wife of Claude Montefiore, purchased a piece of land opposite South Stoneham House, and gave it to the House for a playing field.
 Claude Montefiore paid for a pavilion to be constructed on the land.

 In the 1920s Florence Clark Miller was Warden of Montefiore Hall, and "had the difficult task of encouraging all those women students whose homes were in Southampton to take full part in the life of the University College".

 Montefiore House (often referred to as 'Monte') as a hall of residence was opened in 1966, built on the grounds of the sports field.
 Montefiore halls are a self-catered residence.
 These original structures are now known as Montefiore A and B, and house approximately three hundred first year students in study bedrooms on individual corridor flats, with shared kitchens and other facilities, ranged over 5 floors.

 Montefiore B is the largest structure.
 Two flats are situated on each floor, separated into two sides, 'Road end' (facing Wessex Lane) and 'Rail end' (facing the railway track).
 There are 21 students to each flat, except for the ground floor, where administrative staff offices and server equipment occupy some space.
 This has been criticised, as kitchens are often crowded where 21 students share a single kitchen.

 Over the next few decades two other developments took place which replaced the old playing fields with the largest student residential centre in Southampton.
 Montefiore 2 was built in 1977 and consists of self-contained flats housing 400 students in flats of seven rooms each with their own study bedroom.

 Montefiore 3, the largest of the Monte groupings, was opened in September 1993 and houses some 600 students grouped in flats of seven each occupying a study bedroom with en-suite facilities.
 This addition made Monte the largest hall of residence in Europe (in terms of the number of students that can be accommodated) at the time.
 Although generally well built, sound insulation was left out, and noise has been an inevitable problem.

 Recently Montefiore 4 was added (replacing the link corridor and management offices between A and B blocks) which brings an additional 150 en-suite rooms, and disabled facilities to the complex.

-The site overall comprises residential buildings: